fabyniemeyer/resume/fniemeyer.md

 - Program management of public funding/finances, all 40+ volunteers and coordination of 30 animal adoption fairs.
 - In partnership with Belo Horizonte City Hall & Centre For Control of Zoonosis, the project aimed to find a house for homeless pets & educate for responsible pet ownership.
 - Achieved increase in rate of animal adoption, resulting in over 240 adoptions.

+**Co-founder**
+*Gato Negro Collective*
+2006 - 2012
+- Program management of all 25+ volunteers.
+- Ensured self sustainability throughout its life time by managing funds.
+- Organized yearly conferences with national and international speakers, a monthly study group & fundraiser dinner.
+- Presented 5 lectures on animal rights at conferences and schools.
+- Maintained an online store, website and blog with Drupal, Magento, WordPress & Joomla.
+- Performed digital marketing on Facebook, YouTube & Google AdSense.